AidanZap/CIS434-Group12/README.md

       -game mode/ user settings screen(s)

 #### V1.0.6
-      - ntroduction of the game_settings class, used to unify all classes as a place to store global settings and variables for the application
+      - introduction of the game_settings class, used to unify all classes as a place to store global settings and variables for the application
       - gs is used to reduce the parameter requirement for constructors and methods, and to keep them from being changed everytime there is a new variable

+#### V1.0.7
+      - snakes,snack and obstacles added to gs as lists
+      - new gs lists used to implement two player mode, modifications for user input added to snake.py, may need further improvement
+      todo:
+      - two player mode still needed to be added as an option on menu
+      - snake v snake collisions unhandled
+      - score per snake

 ##### Current Bugs:
       - None